 You can add multiple friends to multiple game categories and generally sort your chats into a more manageable format.

-To remove someone from Favorites, right click their profile and select Manage and Remove from Favorites.
+To remove someone from “Favorites,” right-click their profile and select Manage, and then click “Remove from Favorites.”

-The aforementioned Group Chat is a very useful feature that lets you set up groups for games either for playing together or just chatting about the game.
-You don’t have to chat about games but that’s their intent.
-You can select Create a New Chat, give it a name and add friends you want to chat with.
+The aforementioned “Group Chat” tool is a handy feature that lets you set up groups for games, either for playing together or just chatting about the game.
+You don’t necessarily have to chat about the games, but that’s their intent.
+You can select “Create a New Chat,” give it a name and add friends to it.

-You have always been able to use Steam and not appear online but now you can have chat open in Invisible Mode too.
-This works much the same as before and gives you some alone time while playing a game.
-If you don’t have the time or energy to chat with friends or just want a secret session on your own before you group up go Invisible.
+You have always been able to use Steam and appear offline, but now, you can also have a chat while in “Invisible Mode.”
+This setup works much the same as before and gives you some alone time while playing a game.
+If you don’t have the time or energy to chat with friends or just want a secret session on your own before you “group up,” then invisibility is yours to claim.

-Either way, you can use Invisible Mode by selecting your username from the top left of the chat window and selecting Invisible.
+Either way, you can use “Invisible Mode” by selecting your username from the top left of the chat window and selecting “Invisible.”